yashm0910/backend_journey/rest_api.md

 - learned to apply methods in serialized objects using SerializerMethodField(method_name='method_name')
 - PrimaryKeyRelatedField may be used to represent the target of the relationship using its primary key.

+- we use 'class Meta:' as an inner class that holds metadata (configuration/settings) about the main class
+- with meta ,the logics + model attributes arent messed up and handled seperately
+- INDIDE META Class:
+class Meta:
+    # 1. Which MODEL to use
+    model = Product

+    # 2. Which FIELDS to include from the MODEL
+    fields = ['id', 'title', 'price', 'collection']
+    # These MUST exist in the Product model

+    # 3. Other CONFIGURATION (no logic!)
+    depth = 1                     # How deep to follow relationships
+    read_only_fields = ['id']    # Fields users can't modify
+    exclude = ['password']       # Fields to exclude

+- OUTSIDE META Class:
+class ProductSerializer(serializers.ModelSerializer):
+    # 1. CUSTOM FIELDS (not in original model)
+    price_with_tax = serializers.SerializerMethodField()
+    discount_percentage = serializers.DecimalField(max_digits=5, decimal_places=2)

+    # 2. METHODS for custom calculations
+    def get_price_with_tax(self, obj):
+        # Business logic here
+        return obj.price * Decimal('1.1')

+    # 3. VALIDATION methods
+    def validate_price(self, value):
+        if value < 0:
+            raise serializers.ValidationError("Price can't be negative")
+        return value

+    # 4. CONFIGURATION (Meta class)
+    class Meta:
+        model = Product
+        fields = ['id', 'title', 'price', 'price_with_tax', 'collection']